Central Government

 Key moments

-Getting together IRL
+Getting together in person

 Taking the decision to pivot